suyashmahar/suyash-thesis/Chapters/snapshot.typ

 #import "../macros.typ": *

-Make sure the chapter introductions are more specifc than the thesis introduction and do not repeat the same stuff.
+// Make sure the chapter introductions are more specifc than the thesis introduction and do not repeat the same stuff.

-Recent memory technologies like CXL-based memory semantic SSDs~@samsung-ssd, NV-DIMMs~@nv-dimm, Intel Optane DC-PMM, and embedded non-volatile memories~@reram-soc have enabled byte- addressable, non-volatile storage devices.
+Recent memory technologies like CXL-based memory semantic SSDs~@samsung-ssd, NV-DIMMs~@nv-dimm, Intel Optane DC-PMM, and embedded non-volatile memories~@reram-soc have enabled byte-addressable, non-volatile storage devices.
 However, achieving crash consistency on these memory technologies often requires complex programming interfaces.
-Programmers must atomically update persistent data using failure-atomic transactions and carefully annotated LOAD and STORE operations, significantly increasing programming complexity~@liu2020cross.
+Programmers must atomically update persistent data using failure-atomic transactions and carefully annotated `LOAD` and `STORE` operations, significantly increasing programming complexity~@liu2020cross.
-The `msync()` system call offers a simpler interface for durability.
-The programmer maps a file from the persistent media into the virtual memory and calls `msync()` to make any changes durable.
+In contrast to using failure-atomic transactions for crash-consistency, the failure-atomic `msync()` (FAMS) interface is much simpler as it transparently tracks updates and guarantees that modified data is atomically durable on a call to the failure-atomic variant of `msync()`.
+FAMS eliminates the need for annotating `LOAD`/`STORE` operations and also avoids wrapping updates to non-volatile data within failure-atomic transactions.

 The `msync()` interface, however, makes no crash-consistency guarantees.
 The OS is free to evict dirty pages from the page cache before the application calls `msync()`.
 A common workaround to this problem is to implement a write-ahead-log~@jhingran1992analysis@postgresql@kyotocabinet (WAL), which allows recovery from an inconsistent state after a failure.
 However, crash consistency with WAL requires an application to call `msync()`/`fsync()` multiple times to ensure application data is always recoverable to a consistent state after a crash.

-Park et al.~@failureatomicmsync overcome this limitation by enabling failure- atomicity for the `msync()` system call.
+Park et al.~@failureatomicmsync overcome this limitation by enabling failure-atomicity for the `msync()` system call.
 Their implementation, FAMS (failure atomic `msync()`), holds off updates to the backing media until the application calls `msync()` and then leverages filesystem journaling to apply them atomically.
 FAMS is implemented within the kernel and relies on the OS to track dirty data in the page cache.
-OS-based implementation, however, suffers from several limitations:
+The OS-based implementation, however, suffers from several limitations:

-1. Write-amplification on `msync()`: The OS tracks dirty data at page granularity, requiring a full page writeback even for a single-byte update, wasting memory bandwidth on byte- addressable persistent devices. // Using 2~MiB huge pages to reduce TLB pressure exacerbates this problem.
+1. Write-amplification on `msync()`: The OS tracks dirty data at page granularity, requiring a full page writeback even for a single-byte update, wasting memory bandwidth on byte-addressable persistent devices. // Using 2~MiB huge pages to reduce TLB pressure exacerbates this problem.
 2. Dirty page tracking overhead: FAMS relies on the page table to track dirty pages; thus, every `msync()` requires an expensive page table scan to find dirty pages to write to the backing media. // Moreover, since the OS is responsible for maintaining TLB coherency, the kernel must perform a TLB flush after clearing the access and dirty bits [9], adding significant overhead to every `msync()` call.
 3. Context switch overheads: Implementing crash consistency in the kernel (e.g., FAMS) adds context switch overhead to every `msync()` call, compounding the already high overhead of tracking dirty pages in current implementations. // While this overhead was acceptable for slower devices like HDDs, modern flash devices with 10s of µs of latency [10], this is a significant bottleneck.

-In this work, we address the shortcomings of FAMS with Snapshot, a drop-in, userspace implementation of failure atomic `msync()`.
+#h(0.5in)In this work, we address the shortcomings of FAMS with Snapshot, a drop-in, userspace implementation of failure atomic `msync()`.
 Snapshot transparently logs updates to memory-mapped files using compiler-generated instrumentation, implementing fast, fine-grained crash consistency.
 Snapshot tracks all updates in userspace and does not require switching to the kernel to update the backing media.

 Snapshot works by logging `STORE`s transparently and makes updates durable on the next call to `msync()`.
-During runtime, the instrumentation checks whether the store is to a persistent file1and logs the data in an undo log.
+During runtime, the instrumentation checks whether the store is to a persistent file#footnote[We refer to a file stored on any byte-addressable storage media as a persistent file.] and logs the data in an undo log.

 Snapshot’s ability to automatically track modified data allows applications to be crash-consistent without significant programmer effort.
 For example, Snapshot’s automatic logging enables crash consistency for volatile data structures, like shared-memory allocators, with low-performance overhead.